mafzal9/B-W-Hosting/README.md

 to disable color select control just move to end of file and comment the color picker section to disable color picker control.

+Note:Soon we are going to release newer version of Theme

 Live Demo is avilable at https://babyhoster.com/